onehashai/onehash-connect/help/search-for-messages.md

 ## Search filters

-Zulip also offers a wide array of search filters, which can be used on their own, or in combination with keywords.
+OneHash Connect also offers a wide array of search filters, which can be used on their own, or in combination with keywords.
 For example:

 * `stream:design`: Navigate to **#design**.